 Our brains are literally shaped and developed by our experience throughout life.
 When we feel loved and well cared-for, our system relaxes and we experience creativity, joy, expansion and connection.
 When we feel unsafe or experience trauma, our survival mechanisms kick into gear and we become hyper-vigilant for danger.
 These experiences become stored in our bodies and we are often driven by these unconscious energies for years.

-The Living Inquiries are a form of guided self-inquiry.
+Scott Kiloby’s Living Inquiries are a form of guided self-inquiry.
 Yoga meditation, Buddhist and most spiritual traditions have a form of self-inquiry.
-When we become willing to look, to get to know ourselves and our experience, the Living Inquiries are an effective method, a safe pathway for this knowing to unfold and evolve.
+When we become willing to look, to get to know ourselves and our experience, inquiry is an effective method, a safe pathway for this knowing to unfold and evolve.

 Our experience shows up as thought and sensation.
 Thoughts are words and/or images.
 Sensation includes feelings and energies in the body.
-The Living Inquiries use a very specific way of slowing down and looking at each of these elements and asking one of three questions.
+We use a very specific way of slowing down and looking at each of these elements.

 Is this word, images or sensation a threat?
 The Anxiety Inquiry looks for the seemingly external threat, danger, or attack as well as the internal sense of self that is threatened, endangered, or attacked.
 Our nervous systems have evolved to protect us with the fight/flight/freeze mechanism.
 Once our systems are activated we can spend decades being hyper-vigilant about something that was a very real threat to us at one point in our lives and is now being relived through images and energy.
 We have specific methods of gaining new perspective and releasing the charge on these memories.
 Working with anything that brings up feelings of being unsafe is often best held in a facilitated session.